Error propagation dynamics of velocimetry-based pressure field calculations (2): on the error profile: Introduction

 \section{Introduction}

 Velocity is the most pervasive measurement fluid-experimentalists use to gather information about flow fields.
-Various techniques over the past 20 years have supplied the fluids community with improved spatial and time resolved experimental data including: hot-wire anemometry, Laser Doppler Velocimetry (LDV), and Particle Image Velocimetry (PIV)) \cite{adrian2005twenty, Westerweel2013}.
+Various techniques over the past 20 years have supplied the fluids community with improved spatially and temporally resolved experimental data including: hot-wire anemometry, Laser Doppler Velocimetry (LDV), Particle Image Velocimetry (PIV), and Particle Tracking Velocimetry (PTV)) \cite{adrian2005twenty, Westerweel2013,dabiri2020particle}.
 Today's state-of-the-art systems can provide high-resolution volumetric velocity field data that can even compete with modern numerical methods \cite{Moin1998}.
-Velocity measurements are also fundamentally important to a wide range of industrial, military, medical and natural flow problems such as those associated with aircraft wings, shockwave interactions and vortex formation in prosthetic heart valves.
+Velocity measurements are also fundamentally important in a wide range of industrial, military, medical and natural flow problems such as those associated with aircraft wings, shockwave interactions and vortex formation in prosthetic heart valves.

-Although most techniques for non-invasive measurements have focused on the velocity field, extension to the pressure field has many promising aspects \cite{van2013piv}.
-Uncertainty quantification for the velocity field from such techniques is well-studied, but most modern experiments do not assess uncertainties in the pressure estimates and thus do not translate uncertainties in the velocity field measurements to the pressure field calculation.
+Although most techniques for non-invasive measurements have focused on the velocity field, extension to the pressure field has many promising aspects.
+Two review articles summarized the progress of the V-Pressure technique \cite{van2013piv,van2017comparative}.
+The improving accuracy and resolution of the velocimetry techniques promote velocimetry-based pressure field reconstruction techniques (V-Pressure) to be a more commonly used research tool to measure pressure fields in a non-invasive fashion.
+A few recent applications can be found in, for example, \cite{Zhang2019Combined,Zhang20194D,deem2020adaptive,pereira2020pressure}.